Where cancer can spread

 - feeling tired, drowsy or muddled

 - feeling very thirsty

-If the calcium levels become very high, they can cause irritability, confusion and eventually unconsciousness.
+Very high calcium levels can cause irritability, confusion and eventually unconsciousness.

 We have information about cancer and high blood calcium levels.

 Some types of cancer can spread to the brain, such as lung cancer and breast cancer.
-More rarely colon (bowel) cancer, kidney cancer and melanoma can also spread to the brain.
+Sometimes colon (bowel) cancer, kidney cancer, melanoma and other cancers can also spread to the brain.

 Other symptoms depend on which part of the brain the cancer is growing in.
 They also depend on the size of the tumour (or tumours).
 Small secondary brain tumours may not cause many symptoms.
 Or it may cause:

 - weakness in an arm, leg, or on one side of the body